Py4Phy/PHY432/modules/setup_unix/Unix_Shell.md

 Note: all these commands can also work on multiple filenames. <span class="label">Pro Tip!</span>

-#### Activity (homework) ####
+#### <span class="label" style="background: green">Homework</span> Activity  ####

 This is a more extended exercise in using various shell commands.
+With the previous examples you should have a directory tree that looks like
+this:

+    PHY432/
+    └── 01_shell
+        ├── Documents
+        │   └── work
+        │       ├── TODO
+        │       └── lesson.txt
+        └── data

+Starting from this dirctory structure, perform the following file system manipulations:

 1. Make a backup (call it `TODO.bak`) of the TODO list with the `cp` command.
 2. Rename `TODO` to `TODO.txt` with the `mv` command.
 3. Make a directory `notes` under the `data` directory: You should now have a directory tree similar to

-        ~/PHY432/01_shell/
-                          Documents/
-                                    work/
-                                         TODO.txt
+        PHY432/
+        └── 01_shell
+            ├── Documents
+            │   └── work
-                                         TODO.bak
+            │       ├── TODO.bak
-                          data/
-                              notes/
+            │       ├── TODO.txt
+            │       └── lesson.txt
+            └── data
+                └── notes

-   Check with `ls -R ~/PHY432`.
+   Check with `ls -R ~/PHY432` (or `tree ~/PHY432`)
 4. Put a copy of `TODO.txt` into the `notes` directory (using `cp`).
 5. Create a new text file `data/notes/hints.txt` and write any [hints](https://en.wikipedia.org/wiki/Ice_planet)  for possible rebel bases into this file.
-6. Open `TODO.txt` in `atom` and add a note to item 1 too look in the hints.txt file.
+6. Open `notes/TODO.txt` in `atom` and add a note to item 1 too look in the `hints.txt` file.
 Save and exit.
-7. Make a copy of your `notes` directory in your work directory:
+7. Make a copy of your `notes` directory in your work directory.
+Your tree should now look like this:

-        ~/PHY432/01_shell/
-                          Documents/
-                                    work/
-                                         TODO.txt
+        PHY432/
+        └── 01_shell
+            ├── Documents
+            │   └── work
-                                         TODO.bak
+            │       ├── TODO.bak
-                                         notes/
+            │       ├── TODO.txt
+            │       ├── lesson.txt
+            │       └── notes
-                                              TODO.txt
+            │           ├── TODO.txt
-                                              hints.txt
+            │           └── hints.txt
-                          data/
-                              notes/
+            └── data
+                └── notes
-                                    TODO.txt
+                    ├── TODO.txt
-                                    hints.txt
+                    └── hints.txt

 8. Remove `data/notes/hints.txt` with `rm`.
-9. Remove `data/notes` with `rmdir`.
-(Hint: Read the error message!)
+9. Remove `data/notes` with `rmdir`. [^5]
-10. Move `work/notes/hints.txt` into the `work` directory.
+10. Move `Documents/work/notes/hints.txt` into the `work` directory.
-11. Remove the useless `work/notes` directory with `rm -r` (careful !)
+11. Remove the useless `Documents/work/notes` directory with `rm -r` (careful !)

 ## Credits